Staff Council Bylaws

 Section 1.
 The Staff Council shall be comprised of twenty regular voting members.

 Section 2.
 Membership is limited to full-time and permanent part-time staff of American University (As defined by Human Resources), to include both exempt (monthly) and non-exempt (biweekly) staff, who have successfully completed their probation period.
 This pertains to new staff to the university.
 If there are in-house job changes during one's staff council term, the member must discuss his or her ability to stay on the council and review their internal/external committee participation with the executive team.
 If jointly agreed, the member may stay on the council during the probation period of their new position.
+If there are in-house job changes during one's Staff Council term, the member must discuss his or her ability to stay on the council and review his/her internal/external committee participation with the executive team.
+If jointly agreed, the member may stay on the Council during the probation period of new staff position.

 Section 3.
-There shall be no criteria of race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity and expression, family responsibilities, political affiliation, disability, source of income, place of residence or business, certain veteran status or departmental affiliation as qualification for membership in Staff Council.
+There shall be no criteria of race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, family responsibilities, political affiliation, disability, source of income, place of residence or business, veteran status or departmental affiliation as qualification for membership in Staff Council.

 Article V: Election of Members